Friday August 13th, 2021, 0645-1830

 I just realized, now at the end of the day, that it was Friday the 13th.
 Well nothing bad happened yet, so hopefully I’m in the clear.

 I slept pretty well in my tiny hole in the dense forest.
-I was supposed to setup on a wooden platform the night before, infrastructure common to this region.
-But as my tent is not free-standing, it doesn’t play well with a platform.
-I need earth to hold my stakes and poles.
+I was supposed to set-up on a wooden platform the night before, on infrastructure that’s common to this region.
+But as my tent is not free-standing, it doesn’t play well with a tent pad.
+I really need earth to hold my stakes and poles.
 I could have made it work with rocks and such, but in the fading light, I needed to get things done quickly.
-Luckily my tent fits just about anywhere.
-Though I had to setup pretty close to a guy in a hammock, who of course snored.
+Luckily my tent fits just about anywhere, though I had to set-up pretty close to a guy in a hammock, who of course snored.
 But that’s on me and I have earplugs, no big deal.

 In the morning, I packed everything before heading over to have my breakfast near the hut.
-I then walked back to where Toe Jam was hammocking, and didn’t see him stirring whatsoever.
+I then walked back to where Toe Jam was hammocking.
+I didn’t see him stirring whatsoever.
 I felt bad just leaving without saying goodby.
 I hadn’t even seen him since we started setting up the night before…it seemed like he went straight to bed.
-I hope I didn’t break him.
+I hoped I hadn’t broken him.

 The hut crews offer breakfast handouts to the stray cats, but not until after 8 am.
-I had dilly dallied for long enough in the morning, no way was I waiting around until that late.
-So I set off, alone as always, lamenting my already 45 minutes lost per my usual start.
+I dilly-dallied long enough in the morning, no way was I waiting around until that late.
+So I set off, alone as always, lamenting my already 45 minutes lost per my usual start time.
 It was foggy and humid, but still quite warm.
 I came to a huge descent just as the clouds started to lift and I could see the long way down into Crawford Notch.
 This was one of the steepest SOB descents yet, with numerous rock walls to negotiate.
-Glad I got it over with at the beginning of the day.
+I was glad I got it over with at the beginning of the day.
 I felt sorry for all the NOBOs heading up.
-Anytime the trail comes to notch, you know it’s going to be a lot of work.
+Anytime the trail comes to a notch, you know it’s going to be a lot of work.

 Crossing a highway, I began the climb out of the valley, which was mercifully easy compared to the rest.
 The trail was like a normal trail for once.
 After only a mile up, the trail flattened out for over 5 miles.
 It felt like a miracle and I flew like a bird.
 I made it all the way to the Zealand Hut by the early afternoon, now confident that I could manage another 20 mile day.
 In my planning the night before, I wasn’t sure if I could make it much past the hut.
 You never know how the tread’s going to be, even on a flat stretch.